rafi/notebook/2013-10/30-apt-keeping-software-versions-intact.md

+---
-# apt: Keeping software versions intact
+title: apt: Keeping software versions intact
+date: '2013-10-30'
+description:
+categories:
+- setup
+tags:
+- ubuntu
+- debian
+- apt
+- install
+---

 `apt` is the package manager that installs and removes software from your OS, Ubuntu, and Debian too.
 It's 100% compatible software, and it performs upgrades easily.
 Fedora/Centos/Redhat use yum, Arch uses pacman, Apple has the AppStore, and so on..